EdWorld Internet Topics

 BECOMING BETTER MEDIATORS

-Adult speakers and presenters included Connecticut's state attorney general, Richard Blumenthal, who praised the peer mediators' work and urged them to be role models in their schools and communities.
+Adult speakers and presenters included Connecticut's former state attorney general, Richard Blumenthal, who praised the peer mediators' work and urged them to be role models in their schools and communities.

 "My job is to do what you do; bring people together and try to avoid fights that are emotionally draining and costly," Blumenthal told students before the conference opened.
 "We try to bring them together so they agree, or agree to disagree."